 To melt your beeswax, first place your heat-proof container inside of a larger pot.
 Place a metal cookie cutter under your container so that it does not sit directly on the bottom of the larger pot.
 This double boiler set up allows the beeswax to melt slowly and evenly.
 Fill the larger pot with water so that the bottom of your container is submerged a few inches.
 Place the beeswax inside of the container along with the thermometer if you are using one.
 Heat the water and simmer over medium-low heat.
 You want your beeswax to liquify and reach a temperature between 150°F and 160°F. Make sure that you keep an eye on the wax— pouring at the proper temperature is extremely important to avoid issues such as wax tunneling.
 If you’re adding essential oils to your wax you may do so now, prior to pouring.

-Step 2: How to prepare the pumpkins and wick
+Step 2: How to cut the pumpkins

-Prepare your pumpkins and wick while your wax is melting.
-Use a sharp kitchen knife to carefully cut and remove the top portion of your pumpkins.
-Scoop out the insides of your pumpkins, removing all of the seeds.
-Set the top aside if you are keeping it or compost it.
 Cut a length of wick for each pumpkin that is a couple inches longer than the final length that you’ll need.
 Dip the entire wick into the melted wax, letting the wax saturate the wick for a few minutes.
 Straighten the wick out and lay on a piece of parchment paper to cool.
-If you are using sustainer tabs, attach the bottom of the wick to the holder and secure.
-If you are not using sustainer tabs, position the wick in the center by wrapping the end of the wick around a flat-sided pencil or wooden popsicle stick and balancing the pencil across the top of the container.
+If you are using wick tabs, attach the bottom of the wick to the holder and secure.
+If you are not using wick tabs, position the wick in the center by wrapping the end of the wick around a flat-sided pencil or wooden popsicle stick and balancing the pencil across the top of the container.
 Make sure that the wicks are straight and centered.
 Repeat for each pumpkin.

-Step 3: Pouring the beeswax
+Step 4: Pouring the beeswax

 Carefully pour the beeswax into the first pumpkin until it reaches your desired height.
 Straighten the wick immediately if has moved during the process.
 Let the wax cool and harden while being careful to not disturb it.
 It may take several hours.
 Trim the wicks once the beeswax has completely hardened.